xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 ## Stories

-- We should memorize the stories in this book to introduce causal inference to others.
+We should memorize the stories in this book to introduce causal inference to others.

+## Simplicity

+The theory of causal inference is very simple,
+I believe it will be part of high school curriculum, in recent years.